sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 ```
 $ flex-cli search -m my-marketplace-dev

 Schema for   Scope      Key          Type     Default value   Doc
 listing      metadata   isPromoted   boolean  false
-listing      public     accessories   multi-enum
+listing      public     category     enum                     A listing field defined in Console.
+Can not be edited with the CLI.
-listing      public     category        enum
+listing      public     listingType  enum
 userProfile  protected  age          long
 ```

 ## Summary

 In this guide, we used Flex CLI to define search schemas for our marketplace.
-We used the listing `category` and `accessories` as examples, as the template expects those.
+We also saw how schemas defined through Flex Console and Flex CLI interact.
+We used the public data attributes `category` and `listingType` as examples.
 In addition, we looked at adding user search schemas for Integration API as well as adding a listing schema with a default value.

 For more information, see the following resources: